 If there’s enough interest perhaps we could plan a walk and a picnic afterwards.
 Do let us know at firstname.lastname@example.org as soon as possible if you’d like to come.

 Repair Cafe: would you like to attend a repair cafe?
 Would you be able to share your repairing skills?
-We are hoping to organise a repair cafe in October during International Repair Cafe week but would love to hear from anyone who would like to participate or has suggestions as to how to make it as successful as possible.
+We are organising a repair cafe at St Chad’s in Handforth on Saturday October 9th 10.30-1 pm during International Repair Cafe week and would love to hear from anyone who would like to participate or has suggestions as to how to make it as successful as possible.